barbaricyawps/barbaricyawps/README.md

 I am a technical writer who is passionate about improving documentation in open source and designing community doc events that get people excited to contribute to docs.

-🐙 I'm a co-chair of the [Good Docs Project](https://thegooddocsproject.dev/), an open source community of software engineers and technical writers devoted to creating templates, tools, and resources for documentation in open source software.
+🐙 I'm a community manager for the [Good Docs Project](https://thegooddocsproject.dev/), an open source community of software engineers and technical writers devoted to creating templates, tools, and resources for documentation in open source software.

 📢 I run the [Write the Docs Quorum program](https://github.com/write-the-docs-quorum/quorum-meetups), which provides quarterly online educational events for a community of passionate documentarians who want to learn and improve their craft.